 To start creating your conceptual models, download our free template to guide you through the process!

 The Take Away

-Conceptual models make it easier to stand in the user’s shoes and make sure your products are intuitive and usable.
-They also allow the development team to create use cases more easily and the UI design team to create UI that takes into account the user’s mental models.
-They are an extension of task modelling and should be done during the early phase of design to bring the biggest value to the project.
+Conceptual models enable designers to stand in the users’ shoes and create intuitive and usable products.
+They also help the development team create use cases more efficiently and allow the UI design team to create interfaces that consider the users’ mental models.
+Conceptual models are an extension of task analysis and should be done during the early design phase to bring the most significant value to the project.

-Dr. Susan Wenschenk reflects on mental and conceptual models here - https://uxmag.com/articles/the-secret-to-designing-an-intuitive-user-experience
+Dr. Susan Weinschenk reflects on mental and conceptual models and intuitive UX.

 Abhijit Raweel, Principal Product Developer at Oracle shares his thoughts about conceptual models as a critical part of web application design.

 Check out Hugh Dubberly's Google presentation on conceptual models.